 - 1.5 C carrots cut into coins

 - 1 C celery coarsely chopped

 - 1 C sweet Vidalia onion coarsely chopped

 - ¾ C flour (if cooking gluten free, use potato flour)

 - 2 Tbsp chopped fresh or dry parsley

 - pepper to taste

-2. Chop celery and onions, then cook at the bottom of a large stock pot with 3 Tbsp of butter for approximately 3 minutes on medium heat.
-I don’t allow the vegetables to cook too much, because I want them to retain their integrity and add texture to the soup.
+- Chop the celery and onions, then sauté at the bottom of a large stock pot with 3 Tbsp of butter for approximately 3 minutes on medium heat.
+Be sure not to overcook the vegetables, as they will add texture to the soup.

-3. Pour the flour into the pot and mix with the buttery vegetable mixture, stirring frequently, for about 3 minutes, allowing the flour to have some time to cook.
+- Pour the flour into the pot and mix with the buttery vegetables.
+Stir frequently, for about 3 minutes, allowing the flour to have some time to cook.

-5. Add the rice and carrots to the pot and when the soup begins to boil turn the heat to medium-low.
-Simmer for 15-20 minutes, or until the rice is cooked and the carrots are fork-tender.
+- Add the rice and carrots to the pot.
+When the soup returns to a boil, turn the heat to medium-low and simmer for 15-20 minutes, or until the rice is cooked and the carrots are fork-tender.

 - Stir in the turkey, parsley, salt, and pepper to taste, and then your soup is ready to serve.